Nurdauletik/CodeCademy/README.md

-# CodeCademy - First day playing with Git
+# CodeCademy projects done by myself under course supervision
+# Courses:
+- Create a Back-End App with JavaScript